cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-integration-tests.md

     It is declared as a member of your test suite, and is prefixed with [`Test`](https://github.com/stretchr/testify/blob/v1.7.0/suite/suite.go#L181-L182).

-2. The **setup** can be done as you like, but just like for unit tests you ought to create a helper and use it.
+2. The **setup** can be done as you prefer, but just like for unit tests you ought to create a helper and use it.
 Here one exists already:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/integration-tests/tests/integration/checkers/keeper/msg_server_create_game_test.go#L9-L10]
     suite.setupSuiteWithBalances()